Adi Mataji Mantra

 Kathleen Karlsen is a musician, artist, writer and speaker.
 She is the author of two books (Flower Symbols and Vocal Medicine) and over 200 articles.
 Kathleen, her husband Andrew, and their five children live in Bozeman, Montana.
 More about Kathleen Karlsen.

 Mataji is venerated as a yogic master representing the Divine Mother.
 Mataji is the sister of Babaji, an ancient Indian yogi known as the eternal youth.
 Although Mataji is the spiritual equal of Babaji, she has chosen the role of disciple to her brother.
 Mataji and Babaji are an example of the Hindu tradition of saints and deities appearing in both masculine and feminine form, in this case some view them as siblings rather than as romantic partners.
-Article includes references to books and a video of a mantra to Mataji.
+Article includes videos and a mantra recorrding.

 Scroll to Top